-- Make it part of the conversation.
-It could be at the consultation stage, or the checkout; it doesn’t matter.
+- Make it part of the conversation at the consultation stage, the checkout or at any other moment.

 - Advertise your loyalty program in your social media updates or ads, and in your SMS/Email marketing messages.

 - Get a client to talk about your program’s benefits in a video and use the testimonial to attract new takers.

 The One Script You’ll Need For Rebooking Salon Clients

-One thing we’ve noticed over time, as clients ourselves or when we go work in salons for a hands-on perspective or even just with the data we hold, is that the rebooking chat is often left aside.
+One thing we’ve noticed over time – as clients ourselves, when we go to work in salons for a hands-on perspective or even just with the data we hold – is that the rebooking chat is often left aside.
 Based on that data, only 20% of the appointments booked through Phorest are rebooked on the day.

 Why?
-Personally, the most common reason I’ve heard was “they’ll just book online.”
+Well, the most common reason we’ve heard is “they’ll just book online.”

 Fair enough if they do.

 But are you willing to leave it to pure chance?
 Would you not instead at least attempt to rebook them before they leave your premises, after which you become entirely dependent on their word?
-Clients get busy with work, life and everything in between, and your salon and the services you offer are merely forgotten – until something happens to remind them to come back.
+Clients get busy with work, life and everything in between, and the services you offer are merely forgotten – until something happens to remind them to come back.
 Rebooking salon clients must be an extension of your customer experience.
 It doesn’t have to be an awkward question.
-All you have to do is educate your client; don’t assume they know how long their colour will last, for instance.
-You’re the expert, help them achieve the best results they can get, and they’ll come back every time.
+All you have to do is educate your client… you’re the expert!
+Help them achieve the best results they can get, and they’ll come back every time.